 We aim to supply surplus carbon-neutral energy that Henkel does not need for its own purposes to third parties

 Our experts explain

-In our internal Henkel Talks format, a selection of inspiring, high-profile experts offered their spot-on visions and actions that will help our company achieve its goal of becoming climate-positive by 2040.
+In our internal Henkel Talks format, a selection of inspiring, high-profile experts offered their spot-on visions and actions that will help our company achieve its ambition of becoming climate-positive in its operations by 2030.